shaundano/project-elephant/docs/Phase 1/fork-discussion.md

 ### 3. Process ID (PID) Automated Termination

 **Overview**: Added PID file writing and graceful termination support.
 Windows doesn't have a graceful `kill` command like Unix systems.
 Sending a `task kill` to OCAP can corrupt files.
 This implementation allows graceful termination via SIGINT (Ctrl+C) from external processes.

+!!! tip "Awesome - PID Termination Implementation"
     This might be the most based part of my project.
 I absolutely loved getting this to work.
 It is based on a [Stack Overflow discussion](https://stackoverflow.com/questions/813086/can-i-send-a-ctrl-c-sigint-to-an-application-on-windows).
 Read the stack overflow kids!

 #### Writing the PID